PICK UP THE PACE EP (2006)

 - Digital Download - Decca International (Australia) - Oct.
 23, 2007

-On the four live shows performed by The Predators, Ross McLennan played drums so that Steven Bishop could concentrate on vocals.
+On the four live shows performed by The Predators to support this release, Ross McLennan played drums so that Steven Bishop could concentrate on vocals.

 The Predators' July 2006 tour: